 - The same goes for dish soap, upgrade to something that smells yummy, and looks just as pretty.
 Cuccina’s Coriander and Olive Dishsoap is also a serious upgrade for your kitchen sink.

 - Have a favorite, cozy blanket to snuggle up in.
 THIS blanket has pretty much gone viral in my family, and we each have our own version.
 It’s super soft and has just the right weight to make you feel snug and cozy lying under it.
 (It is totally worth the splurge!)

-- And, if you’re allergic to candles– fairy lights, tea candles in holders, and batterie operated candles will give your home a warm, cozy glow as well.
+- Or if you prefer a sprinkling of light, fairy lights will give your home a warm, cozy glow as well.

 - Climbing into a made bed with freshly washed sheets is another simple pleasure that’s easy to conjure up.
 (Here are my best tips for making the coziest bed in the world.)

 - And, waking up in a clean, uncluttered bedroom is a relaxing, non-stressful way to start your day.